Akshaysehgal2005/sGrids/README.md

 - Create conda env / pip venv
 - Run `pip install -r requirements.txt`
-(You may need to run `xcode-select --install` before the above step for Mac)
+> NOTE: You may need to run `xcode-select --install` before the above step for Mac

 Or, from scratch -